cmmid/hhh4-workshop/tutorial1_intro/README.md

 - A [data](data) folder containing datasets used for illustration (code to import these data is already provided in the template)

+The template assumes that the data is stored in the `data` subdirectory of the current R working directory, which should be fine if you have downloaded the whole repository and work inside this folder.